onepanelio/onepanel/README.md

 Onepanel can be found on [LF AI Landscape](http://landscape.lfai.foundation/selected=onepanel)

 ## Features
--  Annotate images and video, train models directly from CVAT and use it for automatic annotation of bounding boxes and polygon masks.
+-  Iteratively annotate, train and automatically annotate with bounding boxes and polygon masks.
 -  Easily add hyperparameter tuning to any training pipeline, snapshotting the best metrics, hyperparameters and model.
--  JupyterLab configured with TensorBoard, Git/GitHub, debugging, notebook diffing, Conda, OpenCV, Tensorflow and PyTorch with GPU.
+-  JupyterLab configured with TensorBoard, Git, debugging, diffing, Conda, OpenCV, TensorFlow and PyTorch with GPU.
 -  Build fully reproducible, distributed and parallel data processing and training pipelines with real-time logs and output snapshots.
 -  Bring your own IDEs, annotation tools and pipelines with a version controlled YAML and Docker based template engine.
 -  Track and visualize metrics and experiments with TensorBoard.